Zezombye/blog/articles/workshop-shenanigans.md

 But this is where paying close attention comes in handy in programming.
 I had a debug string that showed `botName2`, and it was displaying nothing instead of a square.

-That meant the string was empty, and thus that `substring()`{opy} _really_ wasn't falling for my unicode shenanigans, as it correctly interpreted the broken 3-byte character as one character instead of two.
+That meant the string was empty, and thus that `substring()`{opy} _really_ wasn't falling for my Unicode shenanigans, as it correctly interpreted the broken 3-byte character as one character instead of two.
 It viewed the `E3 81` sequence of bytes as one single character, meaning `holygrail` was `E0 E3 81 E3 81` instead of `E0 81 81`.
 It seemed there was no way of getting a continuation byte, and thus impossible to perform the attack.

 But... that is with `substring`.
 Let's look at the other functions we have: